airbus-seclab/cpu_rec/README.md

 ## As a binwalk module
 Add the flag `-%` when using binwalk.

+Be patient.
+Waiting a few minutes for the result is to be expected.
+On my laptop the tool takes 25 seconds and 1 Gb of RAM to create the signatures for 70 architectures, and then the analysis of a binary takes one minute per Mb.
+If you want the tool to be faster, you can remove some architectures, if you know that your binary is not one of them (typically Cray or MMIX are not found in a firmware).

 ## As a standalone tool
 Just run the tool, with the binary file(s) to analyze as argument(s) The tool will try to match an architecture for the whole file, and